Skip to contents

 # Plot all series together

-plot_mvgam_series(data = dat$data_train, series = 'all')
+plot_mvgam_series(data = dat$data_train, series = "all")

 # Formulate a model using Stan where series share a cyclic smooth for